 The Basics of Papermaking

-During this four-week workshop, you will use the papermaking process to create unique, expressive art.
-You will use colored pulp, fibers, and collage elements to make works suitable for framing.
-During the last session, you will create a sewn book form and folio from paper created in previous weeks.
+During this four-week workshop, we will use the papermaking process to create unique, expressive art.
+We will use colored pulp, fibers, and collage elements to make works suitable for framing.
+During the last session, we will create a sewn book form and folio from paper created in previous weeks.
 Both experienced papermakers and beginners are welcome!